-Arts Board Grant Application Reviewer Opportunities
+Arts Board Grant Application Advisory Reviewer Opportunities

 Contribute your perspectives remotely

-Please note that the Arts Board office is currently closed due to the coronavirus pandemic and we have moved all grant reviews to remote participation.
+Please note that the Arts Board office is currently closed due to the coronavirus pandemic and we have moved all grant application reviews to remote participation.

 The Arts Board seeks individuals from a variety of backgrounds.
 Public funds belong to all Minnesotans, so a broad spectrum of perspectives and experiences is vital to our grant making process.
 When selecting reviewers, the Arts Board will give special consideration to geographic representation from throughout the state, ethnic and racial diversity, and a balance of those with previous experience with people who will bring new perspectives to the grant review process.

-Selected reviewers must:
+Selected grant application advisory reviewers must:

-- be a Minnesota resident;
+be a Minnesota resident;